COVID19Tracking/website/_src/notes.md

 title: Notes on State Data
 nav: The Data
 ---
-This is where we put the notes on State Data.
+This is where we put the notes on all of the State Data.